 Note that in most cases, driver’s license suspensions may overlap, rather than the defendant serving out both sentences separately.
 If a repeat DUI offender drives drunk on a suspended license, the penalties could be more severe.
 The defendant could face additional consequences for driving without a valid license, such as heftier fines or a longer jail sentence.

 A third DUI conviction can result in 120 days to one year in the county jail, with the same fines as previous DUIs.
 The defendant will face three years of driver’s license suspension, along with 18 months from the DMV.
 Fourth or subsequent DUIs are no longer misdemeanors, but felony charges.
 A felony DUI comes with harsher penalties, including 16 months to three years in prison.
 Fines increase to up to $5,000 plus assessments.
 Four DUIs will also result in four years of driver’s license suspension.

 Causing a car accident as a DUI offender could also result in a felony DUI charge.
 Causing an injury while drunk driving can have serious criminal consequences.
 The defendant could face charges such as vehicular homicide or manslaughter.
 An injury DUI conviction can lead to more than $10,000 in fines, while causing a fatal DUI could result in 15 years to life in prison for murder.
 The more serious the car accident, the harsher the penalties for the DUI driver.

 California takes repeat drunk driving infractions seriously.
-Hire a DUI attorney if you are facing charges, whether this is your first, second, or fifth DUI.
+Hire a Riverside DUI defense lawyer if you are facing charges, whether this is your first, second, or fifth DUI.
 A lawyer may be able to help you combat the chargers or negotiate a fairer sentence.